Device-independent randomness expansion against quantum side information

-Going beyond the work here we would like protocols that have an improved rate.
-Robust protocols that achieve up to two bits of randomness per entangled qubit pair are known\cite{BRC}.
-However, to experimentally use such protocols to gain an advantage requires a significant improvement in the detection efficiency, which is difficult to achieve with a photonic setup.
+Beyond the work here, we would like protocols to have an improved rate.
+Robust protocols that achieve up to 2 bits of randomness per entangled qubit pair are known~\cite{BRC}.
+However, using such protocols to gain an experimental advantage requires improvement in the detection efficiency, which is challenging with a photonic setup.
 On the theory side, better rates could be achieved by developing tighter bounds on the output randomness.
-It would also be interesting to put into practice a protocol for randomness amplification\cite{CR_free}, hence reducing the assumption on the input randomness.
+It would also be interesting to put into practice a protocol for randomness amplification~\cite{CR_free}, to reduce the assumption on the input randomness.

-The authors would like to thank C.-L. Li for experimental assistance.
-This work was supported by the National Key R\&D Program of China (2017YFA0303900, 2017YFA0304000), the National Natural Science Foundation of China, the Chinese Academy of Sciences, the Anhui Initiative in Quantum Information Technologies, the EPSRC’s Quantum Communications Hub (grant number EP/M013472/1) and an EPSRC First Grant (grant number EP/P016588/1).
-We are grateful for computational support from the University of York High Performance Computing service, Viking, which was used for the randomness extraction.
+\emph{Acknowledgements.} We thank C.-L.\ Li for experimental assistance and J.-D.\ Bancal and E.\ Tan for comments on an earlier draft.
+This work was supported by the National Key R\&D Program of China (grant nos.
+2017YFA0303900 and 2017YFA0304000), the National Natural Science Foundation of China, the Chinese Academy of Sciences, the Shanghai Municipal Science and Technology Major Project (grant no. 2019SHZDZX01), the Anhui Initiative in Quantum Information Technologies, the Guangdong Innovative and Entrepreneurial Research Team Program (grant no. 2019ZT08X324), the Key Area R\&D Program of Guangdong Province (grant no. 2020B0303010001), the Quantum Communication Hub of the Engineering and Physical Sciences Research Council (EPSRC)(grant nos.
+EP/M013472/1 and EP/T001011/1) and an EPSRC First Grant (grant no. EP/P016588/1).
+We are grateful for computational support from the University of York High Performance Computing service, {\sc Viking}, which was used for the randomness extraction.